-In fact, while you are out shopping on Black Friday, many dogs will end up visiting veterinary clinics with severe symptoms of pancreatitis.
+In fact, while you are out shopping on Black Friday for bargains, many dogs will end up visiting veterinary clinics with severe symptoms of pancreatitis.

 Dogs simply can’t handle foods rich in fats, and some dog breeds are very vulnerable to the effects of eating the wrong foods.

 - What is pancreatitis in dogs?

 - Dogs at Risk for Pancreatitis

 - What you can do to help your dog

 Your dog’s pancreas is located in her abdomen, close to the small intestines and her liver.
 The pancreas is responsible for producing digestive enzymes that break down fats and food into small usable particles that can be absorbed into the small intestine.